Brothers of Jesus: Absence of Jesus's brothers

-There are some events in scripture where brothers or sisters of Jesus are not shown, e.g., when Jesus was lost in the Temple and during his crucifixion. reports the visit of Mary, Joseph, and Jesus to the Temple in Jerusalem when Jesus was 12 years old but does not mention any siblings.
+There are some events in scripture where siblings of Jesus are not shown, e.g., when Jesus was lost in the Temple and during his crucifixion. reports the visit of Mary, Joseph, and Jesus to the Temple in Jerusalem when Jesus was 12 years old but does not mention any siblings.
 Robert Eisenman is of the belief Luke sought to minimise the importance of Jesus's family by whatever means possible, editing James and Jesus's brothers out of the Gospel record.
-The Catholic apologist Karl Keating argues Mary and Joseph rushed without hesitation straight back to Jerusalem when they realized Jesus was lost, which they would surely have thought twice about doing if there were other children (Jesus's blood brothers or sisters) to look after.
+The Catholic apologist Karl Keating argues Mary and Joseph rushed without hesitation straight back to Jerusalem when they realized Jesus was lost, which they would surely have thought twice about doing if there were other children (Jesus's blood siblings) to look after.

 The Gospel of John records the sayings of Jesus on the cross, i.e., the pair of commands "Woman, behold your son!" and "Behold, thy mother!", then states "from that hour the disciple took her unto his own home".
 Since the era of the Church Fathers this statement has been used to reason that after the death of Jesus there were no other biological children to look after Mary, and she had to be entrusted to the disciple.
 Constantine Zalalas argues it would have been against Jewish custom for Jesus to give his mother to the care of the disciple if Mary had other living sons, because the eldest son would always take responsibility for his mother.
 Karl Keating says, "It is hard to imagine why Jesus would have disregarded family ties and made this provision for his Mother if these four [James, Joseph/Joses, Simon, Jude] were also her sons".
 Pope John Paul II also says the command "Behold your son!" was the entrustment of the disciple to Mary in order to fill the maternal gap left by the death of her only son on the cross.
 According to John of Shanghai and San Francisco Joseph’s sons regarded Mary as a stepmother and therefore showed her less care and affection than John, her adopted son.
 Vincent Taylor points out difficulties in these interpretations of the text: it ignores both the fact that Jesus's brothers opposed his claims, and the position of honour of John, the beloved disciple.